 Northern Shaolin Kung Fu Two Man Application Form

-I really don’t like the name of this form and believe there might be a better, or at least prettier, name out there.
-Because this is not the only way we dance.
+I am not a fan of the name of this form and believe there might be a better or at least more attractive name out there.
+Because this is not the only way in which we dance.
 Not with opponents, anyway.

-I mean we have applications and work them to the bone on almost every form we have in the system!
-And then for demonstrations and tournaments and whatnot, we have plenty of forms.
-Heck – even in the progression of learning the Northern Shaolin Kung Fu system itself, one tends to learn several different sets that are choreographed fighting movements basically.
+We have applications and work them to the bone on almost every form in the system!
+There are plenty of Northern Shaolin sets at our disposal for demonstrations.
+Heck – even in the progression of learning the Northern Shaolin Kung Fu system itself, one tends to learn several different forms that are stylized fighting movements.

-Some of them are empty-handed, like this one, but some have weapons in one or both of one or both partners’ arms.
+Some forms are empty-handed, like this one, but some have weapons in one or both of the partners’ arms.